The School Bag

-The School Bag is a 2017 short film directed by Dheeraj Jindal starring Rasika Duggal and Sartaj RK.
+The School Bag is a 2017 short film directed by Dheeraj Jindal and Anshul Agrawal, written by Anshul Agrawal, starring Rasika Duggal and Sartaj RK.

 The film has been screened at more than 100 film festival across 24 countries and won 44 awards in different categories.
 The film was applauded by critics as well public after its online release on Large Short Films.